Steve Daines: Energy and environment

 Daines rejects the scientific consensus on climate change.
 In 2019, he said, "to suggest that [climate change] is human-caused is not a sound scientific conclusion."

 Daines criticized President Barack Obama for his administration's positions on natural resource development, calling Obama's 2013 climate change proposal a "job killer" and a "war on American energy".
 He co-sponsored the Northern Route Approval Act, which would allow for congressional approval of the Keystone pipeline.
 Daines expressed strong support of Montana's coal industry and oil production in eastern Montana and the Bakken formation.

 Daines has called for litigation reforms to allow more logging in Montana's forests.
 In April 2016, he signed on to the Restoring Healthy Forests for Healthy Communities Act, a bill that would address the expiration of the Secure Rural Schools program by renewing the federal government's commitment to manage forest resources.

 In July 2019, Daines co-founded the Roosevelt Conservation Caucus, a group of Republican members of Congress meant to focus on environmental issues with specific priorities including reducing water and ocean plastic pollution, and heightening access to public lands and waters in the United States for outdoor recreation, hunting and fishing.

 In February 2021, while Texas was suffering power outages amid a snowstorm, Daines tweeted, "This is a perfect example of the need for reliable energy sources like natural gas & coal" in a criticism of renewable energy such as wind turbines and solar energy.
 Failures in natural gas, coal, and nuclear energy systems caused nearly twice as much power outage as frozen wind turbines and solar panels, though wind power was reduced by a far higher percentage.

 In November 2021, Daines criticized the Biden administration for stricter regulations of methane emissions from the oil and natural gas sector (which had signaled that it was open to the Biden administration's regulatory shift).

 Foreign policy

-Daines was a supporter of strong China-US relations, but became more critical of China during the COVID-19 pandemic.
+Initially a supporter of U.S.-China relations, Daines later became a China critic after Trump "blamed Beijing for the COVID-19 pandemic."

 In January 2020, Daines expressed support for the US military's assassination of Iranian major general Qasem Soleimani by drone strike at the Baghdad International Airport.